-At September 30, 2011, Griffon had debt, net of cash and equivalents, as follows:
+At September 30, 2012, Griffon had debt, net of cash and equivalents, as follows:

-Cash, Cash Equivalents and Debt (in thousands) At Se eptember 30, 2011 At September 30, 2010 Cash and equivalents \$ 243,029 \$ 169,802 Notes payables and current portion of long-term debt Long-term debt, net of current maturities - 25,164 688,247 20,901 503,935 Debt discount Total debt 19,693 733,104 30,650 555,486 Net cash and equivalents (debt) \$ (490,075) \$ (385,684)
+Cash and Equivalents, and Debt (in thousands) At Se eptember 30, 2012 At September 30, 2011 Cash and equivalents \$ \$ 209,654 \$ 209,654 \$ 209,654 \$ 243,029 Notes payables and current portion of long-term debt 17,703 25,164 Long-term debt, net of current maturities 681,907 688,247 Debt discount 16,607 19,693 Total debt 716,217 733,104 Debt, net of cash and equivalents \$ (506,563) \$ (490,075)

-On March 17, 2011, in an unregistered offering through a private placement under Rule 144A, Griffon issued, at par, \$550,000 of 7.125% Senior Notes due in 2018 ("Senior Notes"); interest on the Senior Notes is payable semi-annually.
+On March 17, 2011, in an unregistered offering through a private placement under Rule 144A, Griffon issued, at par, \$550,000 of 7.125% Senior Notes due in 2018 ("Senior Notes"); interest is payable semi-annually.
+On August 9, 2011, Griffon exchanged all of the Senior Notes for substantially identical Senior Notes registered under the Securities Act of 1933 ("Senior Notes"), via an exchange offer.
 Proceeds were used to pay down outstanding borrowings under a senior secured term loan facility and two senior secured revolving credit facilities of certain of the Company's subsidiaries.
 The Senior Notes are senior unsecured obligations of Griffon guaranteed by certain domestic subsidiaries, and are subject to certain covenants, limitations and restrictions.
-The fair value of the Senior Notes approximated \$518,000 on September 30, 2011 based upon quoted market prices (level 1 inputs).
-On August 9, 2011, Griffon exchanged all of the Senior Notes for substantially identical Senior Notes registered under the Securities Act of 1933, via an exchange offer.
+The fair value of the Senior Notes approximated \$580,250 on September 30, 2012 based upon quoted market prices (level 1 inputs).

-On March 18, 2011, Griffon entered into a five-year \$200,000 Revolving Credit Facility ("Credit Agreement"), which includes a letter of credit sub-facility with a limit of \$50,000, a multi-currency sub-facility of \$50,000 and a swing line sub-facility with a limit of \$30,000.
+On March 18, 2011, Griffon entered into a five-year \$200,000 Revolving Credit Facility ("Credit Agreement"), which included a letter of credit sub-facility with a limit of \$50,000, a multi-currency sub-facility of \$50,000 and a swingline sub-facility with a limit of \$30,000.
 Borrowings under the Credit Agreement may be repaid and re-borrowed at any time, subject to final maturity of the facility or the occurrence of a default or event of default under the Credit Agreement.
-Interest is payable on borrowings at either a LIBOR or base rate benchmark rate plus an applicable margin, which will decrease based on financial performance.
-The margins are 1.50% for base rate loans and 2.50% for LIBOR loans, in each case without a floor.
+Interest is payable on borrowings at either a LIBOR or base rate benchmark rate plus an applicable margin, which adjusts based on financial performance.
+The margins are 1.75% for base rate loans and 2.75% for LIBOR loans, in each case without a floor.
 The Credit Agreement has certain financial maintenance tests including a maximum total leverage ratio, a maximum senior secured leverage ratio and a minimum interest coverage ratio as well as customary affirmative and negative covenants and events of default.
 The Credit Agreement also includes certain restrictions, such as limitations on the incurrence of indebtedness and liens and the making of restricted payments and investments.
 Borrowings under the Credit Agreement are guaranteed by certain domestic subsidiaries and are secured, on a first priority basis, by substantially all assets of the Company and the guarantors.

-At September 30, 2011, there were \$20,250 of standby letters of credit outstanding under the Credit Agreement; \$179,750 was available for borrowing at that date.
+At September 30, 2012, there were \$21,693 of standby letters of credit outstanding under the Credit Agreement; \$178,307 was available for borrowing at that date.